-on these matters.
-Key audit matter How our audit addressed the Key audit matter Impact of changes in the tariff setting policy legislation on the Company's performance Please refer to Note 3 to the financial statements.
-As part of audit procedures, we obtained and examined the following documents: The Company's activities and operating results significantly depend on changes in the Law of the Republic of Kazakhstan On Electric Power 1.
-Individual Investment Agreement for Commissioned Power Plant signed on 16 October 2019 between the Company and

-Industry and related legal acts regulating tariff setting policy.
+Key audit matter

+How our audit addressed the Key audit matter

+Impact of changes in the tariff setting policy legislation on the Company's performance

+Please refer to Note 3 to the financial statements.

+The Company's activities and operating results significantly depend on changes in the Law of the Republic of Kazakhstan On Electric Power Industry and related legal acts regulating tariff setting policy.

-Since 1 January 2019, due to the introduction of power market, revenue from sales of the Company's electricity is divided into two components - sales of electricity and provision of services on maintaining the readiness of power capacity.
-According to Decrees of the Ministry of Energy of the Republic of Kazakhstan the cap electricity tariff for the Company for 2019-2025 was set at Tenge 7.14 per 1 kWh.
-The volume and tariff for service on maintaining the readiness of power capacity were determined based on the auction for power capacity supply and was set for 298 MW at the price of Tenge 590 thousand/MW per month.
+Since 1 January 2019, due to the introduction of power capacity market, revenue from sales of the Company's electricity is divided into two components - sales of electricity and provision of services on maintaining the readiness of power capacity.